 Duo is a Google service that allows video calls via phone, tablet and computer.
-The free product also works on Google Nest and on your PC.
+The free product also works with on the Google Nest Hub Max.

 Privacy & Security: Google says Duo uses end-to-end encryption.
 On the Duo website, it says, “Google can’t see, hear, or save your call’s audio and video.”

-Limits: No more than 12 people are allowed on each call.
+Limits: Up to 32 people are allowed on each call.

-Facebook lets you video call via its Messenger app.
+In addition to sending text messages, Facebook’s Messenger app lets you video call people as well.
 To get started, all you have to do is select the person you want to contact in Facebook and tap the camera icon.

-Clark.com Elements Producer Chelsea Glass says when it comes to contacting her friends and family, Facebook Messenger does the job.
+Team Clark member Chelsea Glass says when it comes to contacting her friends and family, Messenger does the job.